josedonizetti/josedonizetti.github.io/_posts/2017-10-22-container-networking-bridge.markdown

 sudo ip netns exec $namespace ip link set $vethB up
 {% endhighlight %}

-Then it set the other side of the veth up.
+Then it sets the other side of the veth up.

 {% highlight bash %}
 sudo ip link set $vethA up